Navigating Data Recovery: A Newbie’s Plight with an Irreplaceable Hard Drive

 In my search for a solution, I began using Disk Drill.
 During the initial scan, it seemingly identified what I believe are all the files, but I lack certainty about the total number of files stored, as my wife usually managed uploads.
 I paused the scan after about two hours because I started noticing mixed reviews about Disk Drill, particularly since it took a considerable amount of time without finding any files for the first 45 minutes.

-I’ve come across DMDE as a potential alternative, but I am bombarded with contrasting reviews about various data recovery Software.
-Although I work with computers in an analytics capacity every day, this kind of Data Recovery is outside my realm of experience.
+I’ve come across DMDE as a potential alternative, but I am bombarded with contrasting reviews about various data recovery software.
+Although I work with computers in an analytics capacity every day, this kind of data recovery is outside my realm of experience.

 I’m seeking guidance on the best path forward.
 Disk Drill has recognized around 182 GB of data, and my primary goal is to safely transfer that data onto my PC.
 Any advice or recommendations would be greatly appreciated as I navigate this challenge!